 Please refer to the application form in Prisma in parallel with reading the instructions below, which describe the call-specific contents of the application.
 More information on what to do in practical terms is available in our Guide for applicants Opens in new window..

-Foreign experts may be involved in the scientific assessment of the applications.
-To ensure fair and equitable assessment and efficient processing, please therefore complete your application in English.
+Foreign experts are involved in the scientific evaluation of the applications.
+To ensure fair and equitable assessment and efficient processing, please therefore complete the application in English.

 Sections of the application

 - Research summary